 Is Novox Safe for Dogs?

 While Rimadyl and NSAIDs affect dogs differently, it's claimed to be a relatively safe medication for treating joint pain.
-However, there are a few precautions pet owners should consider before putting their pup on Novox or any other non-steroidal anti-inflammatory drug.
+However, there are a few precautionsdog owners should consider before putting their pup on Novox or any other non-steroidal anti-inflammatory drug.

-Pups that have bleeding issues, stomach pain, ulcers, or Von Willebrand's disease shouldn't take carprofen caplets or other NSAIDs.
+Pups that have bleeding issues, stomach ulcers and pain, or Von Willebrand's disease shouldn't take carprofen caplets or other NSAIDs.
 Dogs with hypersensitivity, irritable bowel syndrome (IBS), and liver disease can also experience adverse side effects.

 Novox can also interact poorly with other prescribed medications, so always inform your veterinarian of your dog's current medications beforehand.
 With that in mind, your veterinarian should thoroughly examine your pet's liver and kidney health before prescribing them Novox caplets.